ShivamVishwakarma150/Java-Full-Stack-Development/Session - 02/Notes.md

 **Summary:**

 Distributed Version Control Systems (DVCS) like Git have gained popularity due to their ability to provide a complete history of changes and support offline work.
 Developers have a local repository with the entire history, enabling them to work independently and collaborate seamlessly with others when the main server is back online.
-This decentralized approach enhances collaboration and provides a higher level of data integrity and reliability compared to Centralized Version Control Systems.
+This decentralized approach enhances collaboration and provides a higher level of data integrity and reliability compared to Centralized Version Control Systems..